malsadig/crowdstrike-hw/README.md

 #### Overview

-The program looks the way it does because it needed to concurrently process records from multiple CSV files, provided via input, and then to compute summary stats like median and average.
+The program looks the way it does because it needed to concurrently process records from multiple CSV files, provided via input, and then compute summary stats like median and average.

-I chose to code the program in Java and package it with Maven, and read in the URLS via the command line.
+I chose to code the program in Java, package it with Maven, and read in the URLS via the command line.

 #### Design principles I followed

-I adhered to Java conventions for the package structure, the testing, as well as for variable naming and access modifier leveling.
+I adhered to Java conventions for the package/directory structure, the testing, and variable naming and access modifier leveling.
 In addition, I kept the following in mind as I coded, which reflects in how the code looks:

 1. **Modularity**: I used POJOs when loading the CSV data to make it easier for the human eye to follow and reason with, and I used modularized classes with discrete tasks and responsibilities  (`CsvReader` to read in a single URL, for instance) - folloiwng good OOP principles.
 2. **Simplicity**: The code is straightforward from a logical perspective and easy to follow, particularly with my use of comments and rational naming of methods & variables.
 This makes the code easily maintainable by others.
 3. **Concurrency**: The code reads the URLs in parallel using a `ThreadPoolExecutor` of variable size.
 This makes the program efficient in reading many URLs.
 4. **Testing**: I added JUnit tests in order to increase both maintainability as well as identifying any problems with the code.
 5. **Output**: I took care to make the output of the program visually easy to follow for the user.
-It is not too verbose, but also
+It is not too verbose, but also presents useful information about the URLs.

 #### Design decisions

 1. I made the code simple to run by taking in input via the command line.
 2. I used a `ThreadPoolExecutor` of variable size to allow for parallel process of URLs.
-I did one thread per URL, as I felt that is a logical discrete chunk.
+I did one thread per URL, as I felt that to be a good logical discrete chunk.
 In the case of much larger files, perhaps a thread could be a dataset of X size (perhaps 50k records).
 3. I maintained the metrics/stats as variables for access (only while the program is running or programmatically).
 I did not choose to persist the metrics/stats somehow.

 I also make a number of assumptions which I've outlined below, in addition to design decisions I considered but opted not to take.